LemmyNet/lemmy-docs/src/code_of_conduct.md

 # Code of Conduct

 - We are committed to providing a friendly, safe and welcoming environment for all, regardless of level of experience, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, religion, nationality, or other similar characteristic.
+- Use of so-called Artificial Intelligence (AI) is allowed only if it is explicitly mentioned.
+Additionally all LLM-generated text or code must be manually reviewed by the author before submission (no vibe coding allowed).
 - Please avoid using overtly sexual aliases or other nicknames that might detract from a friendly, safe and welcoming environment for all.
 - Please be kind and courteous.
 There’s no need to be mean or rude.
 - Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a right answer.